Martin & King

-Martin & King was a manufacturing company based in Melbourne, Australia.
-The company specialised in motor vehicle bodies and railway locomotives and rolling stock.
+Martin & King was a manufacturing company based in Clayton, Victoria, Australia.
+The company originally specialised in making motor vehicle bodies and railway locomotives and rolling stock.

 History

-The company was initially based in the Melbourne suburb of Armadale from at least 1948, later opening a plant for railway stock at Clayton in the 1950s.
-In 1959 a new plant was opened at Somerton, which was provided with its own railway siding.
+The company was initially based in the Melbourne suburb of Armadale from at least 1948, later opening a plant to manufacture railway rolling stock at Clayton in the 1950s.
+In 1959, a new plant was opened at Somerton, which was provided with its own railway siding.
 Clyde Engineering acquired a controlling interest in the company in 1954.
 The Somerton plant is today occupied by Downer Rail.